Code-Institute-Submissions/valerieniloinsigh31-Project-1-Drama-Classes_NovResub/README.md

    Clapper, cinema tickets and popcorn:
    Hand procuring a microphone in a circle of light:

-   The icons beside the class descriptions came from font awesome

    3. Sign-Up Form
    The loading spinner animation was extracted from:
    The phots came from the following respective sources: